 How To Sharpen Loppers

 These are what my father always called loppers.
 Same principle, bigger tool.
 This has more of a bird-beak or bill shape that is popular with hand-held garden shears.
 The shape allows you to take on tough, woody branches and stems.
-Note how I’m applying a little oil to most surfaces and joints.
+Note how this person is applying a little oil to most surfaces and joints.
 It lubricates and protects steel from tree sap and air that will rust and discolor the tool.

 How To Sharpen Axes

 Need to sharpen an ax or a hatchet?
 Try this video.
 The same principles apply for large and or wide blades.
 You might have a wood chipper or log splitter that have blades that look just like this.

 Similar, but different than an ax.
 The machete does not require fine finishing as garden shears do, but it is flexible in a way that most sharp tools are not.

 Related Post: Best Machete

 Be extra careful with this one.
 Sling blades are similar, as are blades for scythes and sickles.